 As mentioned above, you can watch ESPN using a Fire TV Stick or Fire TV device, but it is not included in the Amazon Prime subscription package directly.

 No. Paramount Plus features only content owned by ViacomCBS so they do not own the rights to broadcast ESPN’s content as they are owned by Disney/ABC.

 Paramount Plus does offer its own sports content including live NFL in-market games, coverage of the Men’s NCAA basketball tournament, UEFA Champions League, and more.

 Is ESPN on Peacock?

-No. Peacock is owned by Disney/ABC rival Comcast/NBC and does not own the right to broadcast ESPN live.
+No, Peacock does not have ESPN.
+Peacock is owned by Disney/ABC rival Comcast/NBC and does not own the right to broadcast ESPN live.

 Peacock broadcasts a variety of other sports content including NFL Sunday Night Football, Premier League soccer, and WWE Wrestling.